brendanPro/adk-nodejs/README.md

   description: 'Handles task execution and problem solving',
   llmConfig: {
     modelName: 'gemini-2.0-flash',
-    systemInstruction: 'You are a task executor.
+    instruction: 'You are a task executor.
 Focus on solving problems efficiently.'
   }
 });